 All members must carry a minimum of $100,000 of liability insurance on any boat they use during any Fishers of Men Tournament.
 Failure to do so, or reporting of false information will result in disqualification of catch.
 Participants must include the company name and either the policy number or the name of the agent binding the coverage on the entry form for each tournament.

-It is the responsibility of the marshals and the tournament director to enforce all of these rules as they are written.
-Infractions of any rule may result in a penalty or disqualification.
+It is the tournament director’s responsibility to enforce all of these rules as they are written.
+Infractions of any rule may result in a penalty or disqualification of catch.
 In any issue not specifically covered in these rules the director must contact the National Office before making a ruling.